jessicastow/AIMS_Masters_Application/README.md

 - My `aims.py` (coding solution) file can be found [here](https://github.com/jessicastow/AIMS_Masters_Application/blob/main/aims.py).
 - [My coding solution](#My-coding-solution) is outlined, and the functions, variables and methodology used are explained.
 - [My bonus question solution](#Bonus-question-solution) is also included.
+- I have also included the [references](#References) used to complete this assignment.

 ### Instructions